Learn how to execute a spatial query to access features from a feature layer.

 -

-Use the widget to draw a graphic.
+Use the component to draw a graphic.
 At the bottom left, click Console to view the number of features returned from the query.

 Display features